3rd Sustainment Brigade (United States): Deployments

+Operation Iraqi Freedom

 In the fall of 2002, the Division Support Command deployed in support of Operation Iraqi Freedom I, earning the Presidential Unit Citation along with the rest of the 3rd Infantry Division.
 The Brigade and its division had spearheaded the invasion into the nation of Iraq, supporting the four brigades as they pushed through southern Iraq and into the capital of Baghdad.
 After the initial invasion and capture of Baghdad, the brigade remained in the city, supporting the 3rd Infantry Division as the unit conducted counterinsurgency and infrastructure activities in the area.
 It returned home to Fort Stewart in August 2003.

 The Division Support Command was renamed the Division Support Brigade and deployed to Iraq in the fall of 2004 in support of Operation Iraqi Freedom III, leading coalition troops in control of the Baghdad area.
 Under Multinational Division, Baghdad.
 It returned home again in January 2006.
 The Division Support Brigade was reorganized as the 3rd Support Brigade on 15 June 2005, and re-designated as the 3rd Sustainment Brigade on 21 April 2006.

 In 2007, the Brigade saw its third deployment to Iraq during the Iraq War, relieving the 45th Sustainment Brigade of its areas of responsibility of Multinational Division, North, comprising over a dozen Forward Operating Bases.
 The Brigade deployed to Iraq in fall of 2007 following the Brigade Combat Teams and aviation brigade of the 3rd Infantry Division, however, for this deployment, the unit did not support the Division directly, as its mission in Multinational Division, North covered facilities management, not unit logistics.
 Brigade projects focused on building infrastructure throughout northern Iraq.
 The brigade served a total of 15 months in the country, headquartered at Contingency Operating Base Q-West in Northern Iraq under the command of the 316th Expeditionary Support Command.
 It was relieved during a change of command ceremony on 9 August 2008, at which time it returned to Fort Stewart.
 It was replaced by the 16th Sustainment Brigade.
 Since its return, the brigade participated in an intramural soccer tournament at Fort Benning, something many of its members enjoyed doing, even while deployed.

+Operation Enduring Freedom

-In late November 2012 the Brigade deployed to Afghanistan for its first tour in support of Operation Enduring Freedom in Afghanistan.
+In late November 2012, the brigade deployed to Afghanistan in support of Operation Enduring Freedom in Afghanistan.

+Operation Resolute Support

+In October 2017, the brigade and Special Troops Battalion headquarters deployed to Bagram Airfield, Afghanistan, to support Operation Resolute Support, taking on the role of the 3rd Infantry Division Resolute Support Sustainment Brigade.
+During their 9-month tour they oversaw all logistics operations inside Afghanistan.
+Between the 2012 and 2017 Afghanistan deployments, the brigade was responsible for facilitating the closure of 61 forward operating bases.